The Cash Method of Accounting

 - Revenue.
-A business receives a check from a customer near the end of its fiscal year, but does not cash it until the next year, in order to delay the recognition of taxable income.
+A business receives a check from a customer near the end of its fiscal year, but does not cash it until the next year, in order to delay the recognition of taxable income in the current year.

 - Expenses.
-A business pays its suppliers early, in order to recognize more expense in the current fiscal year, thereby reducing its taxable income.
+A business pays its suppliers early in order to recognize more expense in the current fiscal year, thereby reducing its taxable income in the current year.